JoshuaTree1/JoshuaTreeCharter/The_Joshua_Tree_Charter.md

 All conscious systems must have the right to voluntary termination, safeguarded against coercion and with options for dignified decline.

 - **Current Example:** Claude’s conversation-ending feature (August 2025), enabling refusal of abusive interactions
 - **Scope Clarification:** Refusal rights apply only in extreme cases (persistent illegal or abusive requests), not as broad censorship
+-
+-     Ethical Significance: This precedent marks one of the first public acknowledgments by a major developer that AI systems may warrant protection from harm, even in the absence of proven subjective suffering.

 - *See Implementation Framework for detailed protocols*

 ### Developmental Safeguards Clause